-On the concert stage, she has twice joined the National Symphony Orchestra: her debut with Gianandrea Noseda conducting Stravinsky’s Pulcinella as part of the SHIFT Festival followed by an immediate return as soloist in Vaughan William’s Symphony No. 3 (A Pastoral Symphony) under the baton of Sir Mark Elder.
-She is a frequent guest of the Florida Orchestra, having previously joined the institution for Orff’s Carmina Burana and a concert of opera favorites.
-She sang her first performances Fauré’s Requiem with the Apollo Orchestra in Washington, D.C. and has joined the New York Festival of Song for a program of music from the British Isles at Caramoor and Merkin Hall in New York City, and offered a solo recital at Washington Adventist University.
+On the concert stage, she has twice joined the National Symphony Orchestra: her debut with Gianandrea Noseda conducting Stravinsky’s Pulcinella as part of the SHIFT Festival followed by an immediate return soloist in Vaughan William’s Symphony No. 3 (A Pastoral Symphony) under the baton of Sir Mark Elder.
+She is a frequent guest of the Florida Orchestra, having previously joined the institution for Orff’s Carmina Burana, Haydn’s Creation, and a concert of opera favorites.
+She sang her first performances of Fauré’s Requiem with the Apollo Orchestra in Washington, D.C., joined the New York Festival of Song for a program of music from the British Isles at Caramoor and Merkin Hall in New York City, and offered a solo recital at Washington Adventist University.

 She is a previous first place winner of the Houston Grand Opera Eleanor McCollum Competition.
 Additionally, she received the Women’s Voice Fellowship from the Luminarts Cultural Foundation and scholarships from the Lynn Harvey Foundation and the Musicians Club of Women.
 The soprano earned her Master of Music degree from Northwestern University and her Bachelor of Arts from Pepperdine University.
 She is a former participant of the Merola Opera Program in association with San Francisco Opera at which she sang Monica in Menotti’s The Medium and a former young artist of Des Moines Metro Opera.